writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 ### Step 1: Generate an Access Token

 Before interacting with the RocketDocument API, you must authenticate your calls by obtaining an Access Token.
-This token will authorize all subsequent API requests.
+This token will be used to authorize all subsequent API requests.
+In this step, you will learn how to generate an Access Token by calling the Authentication API.

-> **Note:** Use `api-sandbox.rocketlawyer.com` for testing.
-For production, switch to `api.rocketlawyer.com`.

 Authenticate each call to the **RocketDocument API** by obtaining an Access Token.
 Call the [Authentication API](/docs/partner-auth-service-product-sandbox/1/routes/accesstoken/post) as follows: